-MAT-110Math Measurement & Literacy3 (2-2)FS SSPrerequisites:DMA-010 through 030SolutionSolutionCorequisites:NoneSolutionSolution
+MAT-110Math Measurement & Literacy3 (2-2)FS SSPrerequisites:DMA-010 through 030 or MAT-003FS SSCorequisites:None

 This course provides an activity-based approach that develops measurement skills and mathematical literacy using technology to solve problems for non-math intensive programs.
 Topics include unit conversions and estimation within a variety of measurement systems; ratio and proportion; basic geometric concepts; financial literacy; and statistics including measures of central tendency, dispersion, and charting of data.
 Upon completion, students should be able to demonstrate the use of mathematics and technology to solve practical problems, and to analyze and communicate results.
-(2014 FA)
+(2017 FA)

-MAT-121Algebra/Trigonometry I3 (2-2)S SSPrerequisites:DMA-010 through 060SolutionSolutionCorequisites:NoneSolutionSolution
+MAT-121Algebra/Trigonometry I3 (2-2)S SSPrerequisites:DMA-010 through 060 or MAT-003SCorequisites:None

 This course provides an integrated approach to technology and the skills required to manipulate, display, and interpret mathematical functions and formulas used in problem solving.
 Topics include the properties of plane and solid geometry, area and volume, and basic proportion applications; simplification, evaluation, and solving of algebraic equations and inequalities and radical functions; complex numbers; right triangle trigonometry; and systems of equations.
 Upon completion, students will be able to demonstrate the ability to use mathematics and technology for problem-solving, analyzing and communicating results.
-(2014 FA) This course has been approved to satisfy the following requirement(s):
+(2017 FA) This course has been approved to satisfy the following requirement(s):